 Simple English definitions for legal terms

-Read a random definition: Declaration of Independence
+Read a random definition: divisible contract

 The Credit CARD Act is a law that was passed in 2009 to make credit cards fairer and easier to understand for people who use them.
 It helps protect consumers from hidden fees and unexpected rate increases, and requires credit card companies to be more transparent about their terms and conditions.
 Overall, the Credit CARD Act aims to make credit cards more honest and straightforward for everyone.